 In the image on the right, we see what it looks like when you click the drop-down icon in an email to expand and see its contents, right from the add-on.

 The Chrome extension lets you do things the web app doesn't:

 - You can filter your Gmail inbox for just emails sent by the lead or person you're viewing in the Chrome extension.
 To access this setting, click the three vertical dots in the upper right of the lead or person record in the Chrome extension:

 - As you see in the image above, you can also click the Copper icon in the upper right of an email to set a reminder to respond.
 This reminder will appear as a browser notification at the time you specify.
-This is also only available on the Chrome extension for Gmail, not the Chrome extension for Inbox.

 - You can add a new contact to Copper as a Lead or Person by simply hovering over their email address.